Edu-data marketing software

 Remember, you’re not just competing against businesses offering solutions similar to your own, but against other branches of the school starved for funding.

-Highlight the efficiencies your solutions create over your competitors and provide your audience with the ammunition they need to advocate for your products and services to SMTs and bursars.
+Highlight the efficiencies your solutions create over your competitors and provide your audience with the ammunition they need to advocate for your products and services to senior management teams and bursars.

 Schools need to know why they should buy your products over 3D printers for the science lab or a new sheltered walkway, and you can make an equally compelling case for both of those things.